Ahmar Bel Khat El Arid: Criticism

-Ahmar Bel Khat Al Areed has been criticized by Arab conservatives to surface issues that are not to be made public according to traditional Arab beliefs.
+Ahmar Bel Khat Al Arid has been criticized by Arab conservatives to surface issues that are not to be made public according to traditional Arab beliefs.

-Mazen Abdul Jawad, a Saudi Arabian man, was sentenced to 5 years of prison and 1000 lashes on charges related to immoral behavior.
-During an episode discussing “sexual pleasure”, Mazen Abdul Jawad spoke about picking up women and displayed his vast collection of sex toys on camera.
-This episode became highly polemic in the Arab World, driving the Saudi Arabian government to force shut LBC offices in the Kingdom.
+Mazen Abdul-Jawad, a Saudi Arabian man, was sentenced to 5 years of prison and 1,000 lashes on charges related to immoral behavior.
+During an episode discussing “sexual pleasure”, Mazen spoke about picking up women and displayed his vast collection of sex toys on camera.
+This episode became highly polemic in the Arab World, forcing the Saudi Arabian government to shut down LBC offices in the Kingdom.

 Malek Maktabi also tackled the question “Is he your biological father?” during one of the episodes.
 This episode caused a shock in Arab societies.
 During the show, the guests waited impatiently to finally know the truth about their parentage.
-Andre Mkarbane a Professor in genetic diseases declared the results which were analyzed several times to reach an accurate answer.
+Andre M'Karbane, a professor in genetic diseases, declared the results which were analyzed several times to reach an accurate answer.